cosalt/daily-tracker/README.md

 # Daily Coding Tracker

-Tracking progress for Ray, Hayden, and Arthur.
+Tracking progress for Hayden, Arthur and Ray.

 ## Current Standings (Total)
 Who is putting in the most work overall?